conestack/node.ext.ldap/README.rst

   XXX: SmartLDAPObject has been removed from the most recent python-ldap, because of being too buggy.

-- define how our retry logic should look like, re-think job of session, communicator and connector. (check ldap.ldapobject.ReconnectLDAPObject)
+- define what our retry logic should look like, re-think function of session, communicator and connector. (check ldap.ldapobject.ReconnectLDAPObject)
-  ideas: more complex retry logic with fallback servers, eg. try immediately again, if fails use backup server, start to test other server after timespan, report status of ldap servers, preferred server, equal servers, load balance; Are there ldap load balancers to recommend?
+  ideas: more complex retry logic with fallback servers, eg. try immediately again, if that fails use backup server, then start to probe other server after a timespan, report status of ldap servers, preferred server, equal servers, load balancing; Are there ldap load balancers to recommend?

 - consider search_st with timeout.